Leading Counsel: 1986: four-year-old season

 Leading Counsel began his third season by winning the European Racehorse Trial over eleven furlongs at Phoenix Park Racecourse.
 In September he was sent to France for the Prix Foy over 2400 metres at Longchamp Racecourse and finished a close fourth behind Mersey, Sirius Symboli and Antheus.
 On 12 October, on his third and final run of the season, he attempted to repeat his 1985 success in the Irish St. Leger but finished fourth of the six runners behind Authaal.

 Stud record

 At the end of his racing career Leading Counsel became a breeding stallion, beginning his stud career at the Haras de Grand-Cour in France.
 He had his greatest success as a sire of National Hunt horses, with his best progeny including Justified (Powers Gold Cup), Knockara Beau (Cleeve Hurdle), Dun Doire (William Hill Trophy Handicap Chase), Liberty Counsel (Irish Grand National) and Rodock (Champion Hurdle Trial).

 Pedigree

+Leading Counsel is inbred 4S x 4D to the stallion Princequillo, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Leading Counsel is inbred 4S x 5S to the stallion War Admiral, meaning that he appears fourth generation and fifth generation (via Tumbling) on the sire side of his pedigree.

+Leading Counsel is inbred 5S x 4D to the stallion Count Fleet, meaning that he appears fifth generation (via Not Afraid) on the sire side of his pedigree and fourth generation on the dam side of his pedigree.